Scholarship Program

-Keeping The Dream Alive
+Keeping the Dream Alive

 Keeping the Dream Alive is a non-profit 501 c(3) in Colorado.
 The mission of KtDA is to provide access to accurate information and available resources to support immigrant students' transition to, and success in, postsecondary educational institutions.
 KtDA seeks to provide personal and professional development opportunities for students, educators, families and community members.
 The KtDA community advocates for policies and practices that increase educational resources and opportunities for all students, regardless of immigration status.
 KtDA works with, for, and alongside empowered immigrant students to support their academic achievement and career goals.

-Jose Algara Godoy was a former client of Bull & Davies P.C.
+Jose Algara Godoy was a former client of Bull and Davies P.C.
 Jose had been fighting his immigration case in this country, he never made it to his final immigration hearing set for the fall of 2018, according to a Westwood article "on August 1, at the age of 38, he died by suicide."

-On December 2018 Bull & Davies P.C. held a fundraiser and established a scholarship in his name: the Jose Algara Godoy Memorial Scholarship fund.
-Keeping the Dream Alive would like to thank Bull & Davies P.C. for working in partnership with us to administer the scholarship process.
+On December 2018 Bull and Davies P.C. held a fundraiser and established a scholarship in his name: the Jose Algara Godoy Memorial Scholarship fund.
+Keeping the Dream Alive would like to thank Bull and Davies P.C. for working in partnership with us to administer the scholarship process.
 The event fundraising effort raised $10,000!!!
 In January of 2019 three students were awarded a scholarship from the fund.
 One student in community college, one student in a four year university and one law student were chosen as final recipients.
 This scholarship will allow for these three amazing and resilient scholars to continue their path towards achieving their dreams and goals in higher education.
 We also would like to thank every individual who donated to the scholarship fund, and most importantly we send our deepest regards to Mr. Alagara Godoy's family and friends.
 At KtDA we acknowledge the pain that many of our undocumented community faces in this country.
 It was an honor to award the first recipients of Jose Algara Godoy Memorial Scholarship fund.

 Why We Keep The Dream Alive